Parker Adjustable Injector Razor Review – Mild to Medium Adjustments

 Value for Money

 The Parker Adjustable Injector is sold for around $37 (USD), and replacement blades cost around $13 (USD) for 20 blades in the injector.
-Prices match around the same amounts in the UK.
+Prices are generally around the same in the UK.

-The razor is not a bad price and fair.
+The razor is not a bad price and is fair.

 Blades cost considerably more than double-edge razor blades, and for less than $13 (USD), you can get a pack of 100 Astra or Derby blades for a DE razor.
-You can also use Schick injector blades, but they generally cost a little more.
+You can also use Schick injector blades, although they tend to be slightly more expensive.

 Final Thoughts – Who Should Try It?